 What is the Cooling-Off Rule?

 The cooling off rule is applicable to consumer protection, insurance, and finance.

-The cooling-off rule is a rule that the Federal Trade Commission (FTC) uses to protect consumers when transacting with sellers.
+Under consumer protection law, the cooling-off rule is a rule that the Federal Trade Commission (FTC) uses to protect consumers when transacting with sellers.
 According to the FTC, a buyer has a period of three days to cancel or revoke a sale made at their home, workplace or any other temporary location.
-The cooling-off rule serves as a consumer protection law that permits the return of goods purchased at a temporary location or outside of the seller’s permanent business location.
-The cooling-off rule is mostly applicable to sellers that offer door-to-door sales, in such transactions, a seller has a number of days during which they can change their mind about purchasing a good or not.
+The cooling-off rule is mostly applicable to door-to-door sales.